cnbeining/Mukioplayer-Py-Mac/README.md

 Update history
 -----
+.07: Fix the problem that video filename cannot have "#" in it.

 .06: Randomise the port, makes it impossible to be scanned.

 .05：Fix the problem that file or folder name can't be Chinese or whatever.